-Developments :
+Developments

-The College is currently reviewing its strategic plan to determine the strategic direction for the College over the next five year period.
-This is being done in partnership with key stakeholders including sector specialists and funding bodies.
+The College is currently implementing the stages of its Recovery and Improvement Plan to deliver improvement in the Quality of Teaching & Learning and establishing long term financial stability.
+The Corporation held a strategy day in November 2019 to review its strategic plan and determine the strategic direction for the College over the next five-year period.
+This was done with input from key stakeholders including sector specialists and funding bodies.

-A full institutional review is underway and the results of that review will inform the strategic, curriculum and financial plans for the college from 2019 to 2025.
-High quality provision provided from a sound financial base will be key elements of the strategy
+The results of that strategic review will inform the strategic, curriculum and financial plans for the college from 2020 to 2025.
+High quality provision provided from a sound financial base will be key elements of the strategy.